 Walt Wolfram – William C. Friday Distinguished Professor of English Linguistics at North Carolina State University, pioneering research on social and ethnic dialects of American English, co-author of American English: Dialects and Variation, producer of materials for public education, including television documentaries and museum exhibits

-Ana Celia Zentella – Educational Linguistics, Professor Emerita in the Ethnic Studies Department of the University of California San Diego, researcher in “anthro-political linguistics,” and U.S. Latin@ varieties of Spanish and English, author of award-winning Growing up Bilingual: Puerto Rican Children in New York, and co-author of Spanish in New York: Language Contact, Dialect Leveling, and Structural Continuity; editor of Multilingual San Diego and Multilingual Philadelphia, written by her students
+Ana Celia Zentella – Professor Emerita in the Ethnic Studies Department of the University of California San Diego; anthropolitical linguist, studies U.S. Latin@ varieties of Spanish and English; author of award-winning Growing up Bilingual: Puerto Rican Children in New York, and co-author of Spanish in New York: Language Contact, Dialect Leveling, and Structural Continuity; editor of Multilingual San Diego and Multilingual Philadelphia, written by her students